davelevine/portfolio/data/posts/server-based-compute-ec2-fundamentals.md

 categories:
     - AWS
 date: "2020.03.27"
-description: I finished the EC2 Fundamentals course last night and just wanted to write some of my thoughts on it as I move onto the Intermediate coursework.
+description: Reflections on the EC2 Fundamentals course as I prepare for the Intermediate coursework.
 ---

 <!--markdownlint-disable-->